-A little over a century ago across the 400-mile battle line of Europe, World War I had claimed almost a million lives over the previous 5 months of battle.
-The Great War, “the war to end all wars” was about to experience something almost unheard of in two thousand years of warfare: a temporary though unofficial truce.
+Over a century ago, across the 400-mile battle line of Europe, World War I had claimed almost a million lives over the previous five months of battle.
+The Great War, “the war to end all wars,” was about to experience something almost unheard of in two thousand years of warfare: a temporary though unofficial truce.
 As Christmas Eve fell in the trenches of Flanders Field, German soldiers had erected Christmas Trees with lighted candles.

-How unusual was this?
+How unusual was this Truce?

-George V — known in modern times from the Academy Award-winning movie The King’s Speech (reviewed here) as the father of “Bertie” — was the first cousin of Kaiser Wilhelm II of Germany, and was the first monarch of the House of Windsor, having changed his name from Saxe-Coburg and Gotha, a politically incorrect German name during World War I.
+George V — known in modern times from the Academy Award-winning movie The King’s Speech (reviewed here) as the father of “Bertie” — was the first cousin of Kaiser Wilhelm II of Germany and was the first monarch of the House of Windsor.
+But he had changed his surname from Saxe-Coburg and Gotha, a politically incorrect German name during World War I.

-The War would continue for four years after the truce and claid 10 million lives, until the armistice in November of 1918.
-In 2005, a slightly fictionalized version of the story was made into the movie called “Joyeux Noel.”
+The War would continue for four years after the Truce and claimed 10 million lives until the armistice in November 1918.
+In 2005, a slightly fictionalized version of the story was made into the movie Joyeux Noel.

 Bill Petro, your friendly neighborhood historian